varunpm1/VPMOTPView/README.md

 Drag and drop the folder `VPMOTPView` into your project.
 Add a view wherever needed in you xib or storyboard and change the parent class of the added view to `VPMOTPView`.

 Set the delegate of `VPMOTPView` instance, if needed, to handle 2 protocol methods for identifying if all the codes have been entered and to receive the entered code.

+The supported UI are - Circular, Square and Diamond shaped OTP fields.

+The UI can further be modified based on border color, background color, data input type, cursor color, secure field or not, Apple kind of OTP field etc. For a list of possible options please refer `VPMOTPView` class.

 # ![Screenshot](/Circular.png)
 # ![Screenshot](/Secure.png)